 5.9 Interactions

 In the MLR models we have encountered so far, each regression coefficient is interpreted as the effect of a predictor while holding other predictors at fixed values and the effect does not depend on at which specific values you hold the other predictors.
 How do we model a scenario in which the effect does depend on the level of one of the other variables?
-This is accomplished by including an interaction in the model, which treats the other variable as a moderator (effect modifier) (Section 5.8).
+This is accomplished by including an interaction in the model and treats the other variable as a moderator (effect modifier) (Section 5.8).
 An interaction between two predictors is referred to as a two-way interaction.
 It is possible to have three-way (or more way) interactions, but this section will only discuss two-way interactions.

 5.9.1 Understanding a two-way interaction using stratification